LuMedeir/So_long_42/README.md

 Here is the game design:

-there is a counter in the upper left corner counting steps.
+There is a counter in the upper left corner counting steps.

 <center>
 <img src="./img/Screenshot from 2023-08-24 09-41-36.png">